rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 There are two main mediums through which researcher's have examined what people think about human gene-editing: surveys[^surveys] and semantic text analyses[^analyses] of posts and other media on platforms such as Twitter and Reddit.

-[^surveys]: List the examples
+[^surveys]: List the examples.
+NEED

-[^analyses]: List the examples
+[^analyses]: List the examples.
+NEED

-The resources I've gathered range from 2015 to 2022, and cover multiple countries and multiple demographics.
+The resources I've gathered 2015 to 2022, and cover multiple countries and multiple demographics.
 In total, I looked at 15 surveys, but